 Are dairy products even necessary?

 In a word: no. Humans have only consumed dairy products for a short period of our evolutionary history, and we thrived without them.
 No one suffers from “dairy deficiency”.

 That said, I do believe dairy products can be beneficial when they’re well-tolerated.
 Several epidemiological studies have linked dairy consumption (especially full-fat dairy) with positive health outcomes.
 (1) While this does not prove causality, we also know that dairy contains healthful nutrients like fat-soluble vitamins, calcium, and conjugated linoleic acid (natural trans-fat), some of which can be difficult to obtain elsewhere in the diet.
-Fermented dairy products like yogurt and kefir can be particularly beneficial, especially for those with gut issues.

 And we don’t eat only for health.
 We also eat for pleasure.
 Dairy is one of the most popular food categories around the world, equally beloved by people of all ages, ethnicities and walks of life.
 We have sayings like “butter makes everything better” and “crème de la crème” for a reason!